 Start by thinking of how you’ll combat the above four points, and create the rest of your development plan off the back of that.
 Look at the way you and your team conduct client meetings.
 Changing the format of these will give you a great idea of what and how you can get through to your clients, and will show them you’re looking to develop as the rest of the business world is.

 Present yourself and your team as real people – tell them about the struggles you’ve faced as a business owner, or relay stories from past clients to help them.
 The exciting part of advisory is the fact your knowledge sets you apart from your competitors.
-Embrace what you know, and lead with it.
-Your clients need you, so be the best advisor you can.
+Knowledge really is power.